aj11anuj/aj11anuj.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---
-Pre-final year <a href="https://en.wikipedia.org/wiki/Bachelor_of_Technology" target="_blank" title="Bachelor of Technology">B.Tech</a> undergrad in Artificial Intelligence at <a href="https://www.niet.co.in/" target="_blank" title="NIET">Noida Institute of Engineering and Technology</a>, researching under PhD researcher <a href="https://www.researchgate.net/profile/Inam-Haq-14" target="_blank" title="Prof. Inam Ul Haq">Inam Ul Haq</a>.
+<p style="text-align: justify;"> Pre-final year <a href="https://en.wikipedia.org/wiki/Bachelor_of_Technology" target="_blank" title="Bachelor of Technology">B.Tech</a> undergrad in Artificial Intelligence at <a href="https://www.niet.co.in/" target="_blank" title="NIET">Noida Institute of Engineering and Technology</a>, researching under PhD researcher <a href="https://www.researchgate.net/profile/Inam-Haq-14" target="_blank" title="Prof. Inam Ul Haq">Inam Ul Haq</a>.
 I’m driven by the ambition to create real-world impact through technology.
 I believe growth happens through rapid experimentation and hands-on execution.
 My curiosity has led me to explore and work across multiple domains from implementing ML models to prototyping MVPs.
-I approach challenges through practical experimentation, research, and iterative problem-solving.
+I approach challenges through practical experimentation, research, and iterative problem-solving. </p>

-Open to research internships and collaborative research opportunities.
+**_Open to research internships and collaborative research opportunities._**

-#### Research Interests:
+#### Research Interests
-I collaborate with researchers on research initiatives in Large Language Models (LLMs), metaheuristic optimization methods, multimodality, and multilingual NLP.
+**Large Language Models (LLMs)**, **Metaheuristic optimization methods**, **Multimodality**, and **Multilingual NLP**.